Swiss examine 133 suspicious transactions linked to 2018 and 2022 World Cups

 "These reports are related to the ongoing criminal proceedings around the allocation of the Football World Cup 2018 and 2022," she added.

-U.S. federal prosecutors are conducting a parallel investigation into FIFA's financial conduct, and have indicted 27 football officials over multimillion-dollar bribery schemes for football marketing and broadcast rights.
+U.S. federal prosecutors are conducting a parallel investigation into FIFA's financial conduct, and have indicted 27 soccer officials over multimillion-dollar bribery schemes for soccer marketing and broadcast rights.
 Twelve people and two sports marketing companies have been convicted.

 That investigation is also looking into the flow of suspicious money through the banking system.
 The Financial Times reported that prosecutors were threatening to punish banks for failing to report suspicious activity in FIFA-related accounts.